AnamKhalid09/Olympic-games/README.md

 ## Flask and web aplications

 To load the visualisations and web portion of this project run the flask_app.py, ensuring you have the dependencies (psycopg2, flask, json) and have set up a local SQL database (this is done by running: queries.sql and data_etl.ipynb).
-The flask_app.py creates a locally hosted web directory on your machine, simply loading the local ip will bring you to the home page (index.html).
+The flask_app.py creates a locally hosted web directory on your machine, simply loading the local IP will bring you to the home page (index.html).
 From there you can follow the ‘nav-bar’ at the top of the web page to direct to each page within the locally hosted site.
 When flask_app.py is first loaded it will use the psycopg2 library to connect to the SQL database and pull the data from it.
 It then performs a json dump which is then output in the ‘/api’ directory which is called by other visualisations within the dataset.
 The directories within the flask server are as follows:

 - ’/’ Which load the index.html and is the ‘home page’ for the flask server.